Connect with others who understand.

 Powered By

-The Alkeran brand name has been discontinued in the U.S. Other brand name or generic alternatives may be available.
+The Alkeran brand name has been discontinued in the U.S. for reasons unrelated to safety or efficacy.
+Other brand names or generic alternatives may be available.
+If you’re currently taking this medication, talk to your healthcare provider about safe options for transitioning to a different treatment.

 Overview